phluid61/internet-drafts/file-scheme/draft.md

 --- abstract

-This document specifies the file Uniform Resource Identifier (URI) scheme, replacing the definition in RFC 1738.
+This document specifies the "file" Uniform Resource Identifier (URI) scheme, replacing the definition in RFC 1738.

 **Note to Readers (To be removed by the RFC Editor)**